 Hidden Places in Kerala – FAQs

-What are the most unique hidden places in Kerala for nature lovers?
+What are some hidden places in Kerala that tourists should visit?

-Are there any secret places in kerala suitable for adventure activities?
+Are there any unexplored places in Kerala for nature lovers?

-When is the best time to explore hidden places to visit in kerala?
+What is the best time to visit hidden places in Kerala?